wladimir-computin/libsml-esp-arduino/README.md

 The resulting binaries are located in sml/lib

+#### Testing
+For testing data have a look at https://github.com/devZer0/libsml-testing

 ### License
 Copyright 2011 Juri Glass, Mathias Runge, Nadim El Sayed - DAI-Labor, TU-Berlin Copyright 2014-2018 libSML contributors